 Students find their own jobs at Washington College; they are not assigned to specific positions.
 This gives each student the flexibility to find the type of position that best fits their interests, experience and class schedule each semester.
 It is the student's responsibility to initiate the job search and contact prospective employers.
-However, any student who has tried to find a job and is having difficulty may contact the Career Education Center for assistance with their application materials.
+However, any student who has tried to find a job and is having difficulty may contact the Center for Career Development for assistance with their application materials.

-The Career Education Center can help students during every step of their job search from resume and interview tools to finding jobs off campus.
+The Center for Career Development can help students during every step of their job search from resume and interview tools to finding jobs off campus.
 Visit their website at https://careerconnx.washcoll.edu/ to learn more about the resources available or to make an appointment with their office.

-Campus employment is a very competitive job market.
-There are more students looking for jobs than there are jobs available.
-As there is a surplus of students seeking positions, supervisors are looking for the best.
+Campus employment can be a very competitive job market.
 To give you the best chance of getting a position be sure to do the following: